LeadersSet expectations that lead to high performance and results.

 School leadership has an enormous impact on the quality of our schools–second only to classroom instruction.
 While there are many sources of leadership in schools, principal leadership remains at the core.
 Effective principal leadership is essential for cultivating high-performing schools, attracting and retaining high-quality teachers, and building community support.
 Distributed leadership can also have a positive impact on the quality of our schools when teachers, school staff, and district office staff work together to help students learn and thrive.

-These tools are provided as a resource to support implementation of the QSF.
+These tools are provided as a resource to support implementation of the Quality Schooling Framework (QSF).
 Their use is not intended as a requirement for schools and districts.

 - Classroom Observation Protocol